fashioncrazy9/appsteroid-sdk-unity-documents/en/FeatureList.md

 	- You can create the official forum from the `Forum` tab.

 #### <a name="SocialShare">- Social Share</a>
 End-users can share the following contents to major social medias.
 URL to the store will automatically be attached when an user shares a content.
 Default sharing message can be modified on the Web Console by the developer.

-Contents that can be shared:
+- Contents that can be shared
-- App Info<br>
+	- App Info
+	- Event
-- Event<br>- Videos
+	- Videos

 - What can be done on the Web Console
 	- Localization setting can be done in `Localization` tab.

 #### <a name="EventManagement">- Event Promotion</a>
 Developers can promote an ongoing Event or upcoming Events to the community.